Margot-D/lompeOSSE/README.md

 # LompeOSSE (draft)

-LompeOSSE is a tool based on the **Local mapping of polar ionospheric electrodynamics (Lompe)** technique, designed for use in **Observation System Simulation Experiments (OSSEs)**.
-LompeOSSE provides a practical framework for testing the performance of Lompe in controlled, simulation-based scenarios — answering questions such as: Given realistic measurement geometries, how accurately can Lompe reconstruct the underlying electrodynamics represented in the simulation?
+LompeOSSE is a tool built on the **Local mapping of polar ionospheric electrodynamics (Lompe)** technique, designed specifically for **Observation System Simulation Experiments (OSSEs)**.
+An OSSE provides a controlled environment to test how well an observational technique or system can recover known conditions by comparing its outputs against a “truth” dataset generated from a high-fidelity model (in this case, Gamera).
+LompeOSSE offers a practical way to evaluate the performance of Lompe under controlled, simulation-based scenarios — helping answer questions such as: Given actual measurement geometries, how accurately can Lompe reconstruct the electrodynamics represented in the model?

 ## Overview